 Australia is the most popular destination for British expats. – some 1.3 million of us are currently living Down Under.
 The sunshine, incredible beaches and relaxed lifestyle are big draws for many, and once they experience Australia for themselves, they don’t want to come home!

-According to a survey by Natwest, 89% of Brits said their quality of life had improved since they moved to Australia, with almost three-quarters claiming their health had received a positive boost too.
+According to a survey by NatWest International Personal Banking Quality of Life index, 89% of Brits said their quality of life had improved since they moved to Australia, with almost three-quarters claiming their health had received a positive boost too.
 If you’re seriously considering packing your bags and leaving the UK for Australia though, you’re going to need some help.

 That’s why we’ve created this handy guide to moving to Australia, containing top tips and advice from experts and expats.
 Buying a property in Australia can be tricky, after all – there’s a lot to think about!

 From sending money to Australia, to having a back-up plan, here are our top tops for moving to the Land of Oz.